davidbarone/analytics-notebook/README.md

 console.log(data);
 ```

 When you run this script, you should receive an alert of '150'.
 This is the number of rows in the dataset.
 You may have also noticed the panel in the bottom left corner has some data.
 This panel is the 'console' panel, and information can be directed to this panel using the console.log() function.
-You will see in the above script, that we are writing the data to the console.
-This is useful for debugging your scripts.
+You will see in the above script, that we are writing the full DataFrame object to the console.
+The console is a useful tool for debugging your scripts.

 Data on its own is not particularly useful.
 We need to visualise it.
 The simplest way to visualise data is via a table.
 Paste the following code into the script section: